runemadsen/runemadsen-2012/writings/printing-code/lecture-color.md

 > If one is not able to distinguish the difference between a higher tone and a lower tone, one probably should not make music - Josef Albers

 The contrast of light and dark is very simple to understand: whenever we have two colors with a difference in brightness, a clear contrast between the two colors will exist.
+The HSB color mode makes it very obvious what kind of brightness we are working with.

 However, there's a big problem with computational light/dark scales: they are not linear.
 One might think that you can make a scale of equally contrasted rectangles by moving from brightness 10 to brightness 90 in steps of 10.